-RISK ASSESSMENT
+RISK MANAGEMENT

-The Planning Agreements Policy provides a framework under which Council officers with delegated authority may negotiate planning agreements on behalf of Council.
-The outcomes of these negotiations, being a draft planning agreement, are reported to Council for consideration before being placed on public exhibition to enable community comment.
-The policy reinforces what should be considered, steps in the process and the need to ensure probity.
-Together, the policy framework and requirements for public exhibition aim to reduce any risk associated with entering into these agreements.
+The Planning Agreements Policy provides a framework under which Council officers with delegated authority negotiate planning agreements.
+The outcomes of these negotiations, being a draft planning agreement, are reported to Council for consideration before being placed on exhibition to enable community comment.
+The Policy reinforces what should be considered, steps in the process and the need to maintain a high degree of probity.
+The associated checklist ensures internal processes are followed.
+The Policy framework and requirements for public exhibition aim to reduce any risk associated with entering into these agreements.